zegetech/zegetech.github.io/_posts/2019-11-08-amazing-aliases.md

  ```sh
  alias alias_name='command_to_run'
  ```
- And thats how simply we implement aliases.
+ And that's how simply we implement aliases.

  ## Where to write aliases
  Aliases are often defined in` $HOME/.bashrc` .